 Canberra Airport provides support to the community, for both individuals and organisations through the Snow Foundation.

 Another major initiative of the airport is the Air Kidets Flight’scool, a self-guided tour designed for primary aged school children, from years one to five.
 This program focuses on educating local and regional primary school children on the aviation industry and the important role an airport plays in the community.

 Beyond this, Canberra Airport also makes a wide range of contributions to the local region in the form of event sponsorship, charitable donations or through organising major events.
 Some examples of our commitment to the community include:

 Airport Open Day

-The Canberra Airport Open Day is held every two years, with our next event being held in 2020.
+The Canberra Airport Open Day is held every two years, with our next event being held in 2022.
 The Open Day is filled with children’s activities and planes of all shapes and sizes from past, present and future.
-Sign up to our newsletter (link below) and social channels to receive information on our 2020 event closer to the day.
+View more about Canberra Airport Open Day 2022 here.

 As the gateway to the Nation’s Capital, Canberra Airport works closely with local tourist institutions and businesses to support visitation.
 For example, Canberra Airport has been a sponsorship partner to The National Gallery of Australia since 2011, providing funding and promotional activity to support the major exhibitions that attract millions of people to Canberra.

 Canberra Airport recognises the importance of new and exciting local events.
 Canberra Airport partners with Contour 556, Canberra’s biennial public art festival that presents artworks and performances along the shores of Lake Burley Griffin.
 During the event, travellers through Canberra Airport will be able to view a pop-up artwork installed within the terminal by a Contour 556 contributing artist.